 Here is the engine with the top end installed.
 I put shop rags in the exhaust and intake ports of the heads to prevent anything from getting inside.
-I also put red tape on the temporary spark plugs and on the dip stick to alter me that I need to install new plugs, top and bottom, and oil before I start the engine.
+I also put red tape on the temporary spark plugs and on the dip stick to alert me that I need to install new plugs and oil before I start the engine.

 Set The Valves

 I wait 24 hours and retorque all the head nuts to 25 FOOT-Lbs as things will compress over night lowering the head torque.
 Then I set the valves.
 Since the heads have been rebuilt, I use looser valve settings for the first 600 miles.
 I set the intake to 0.006 inches and the exhaust to 0.008 inches.
 After the first 600 miles, I change the oil (again since I change it at 10 miles to flush all the assembly lube from the engine and 200 miles to clean out small metal bits created as parts mate) and reset the valve clearances: intake at 0.004 inch and exhaust to 0.006 inch then I balance the carburetors again since the changed valve clearance will affect carburetion.